Statements of the Church's faith

 Then all things wilI be made new.

-And creation will rejoice in worshiping the Father, through the Son, in the power of the Spirit,
+And creation will rejoice in worshipping the Father, through the Son, in the power of the Spirit,

 one God, blessed for ever.